aifimmunology/HTOparser/README.md

 ```
 ## Test Data

 This package includes test datasets that can be used for writing tests, vignettes, or demos.
+These files are stored in `/inst/testdata/`.

 ### CITE-seq-Count